Join us on Sky Day (Sept 21) by encouraging visitors to take pictures of the sky and post them to our SkyDayProject gallery

 As many as you like!
 And everyone you tell your group's tags to can tweet their sky photos from any device

 Artist Ben Whitehouse created Sky Day and Sky Day Project to bring people of all ages together to learn about our sky, how it functions and what it's vulnerabilities are and come together across cultures and borders in a new spirit of ecological citizenship.
-He is joined in this effort by our Sky Team - NASA astronaut and artist Nicole Stott, Northwestern University climate scientist Daniel Horton, University of Illinois climate scientist and lead IPCC author Don Wuebbles and a team of super talented volunteers.
-With the input of artists and scientists we are building an interactive educational platform to offer educational organizations, parents and kids imaginative lesson plans, inspiring ideas, innovative projects and exciting opportunities for international collaboration.
+He is joined in this effort by amazing astronaut and artist Nicole Stott, Northwestern University's awesome climate scientist Daniel Horton and University of Illinois superstar climate scientist and lead IPCC author Don Wuebbles.
+With the input of artists and scientists we are building an interactive educational platform to offer schools, parents and kids inspiring ideas, innovative projects and exciting opportunities for international collaboration.